freedomofkeima/transfer-learning-anime/README.md

 | ![](resized_for_test/sakurauchi_riko/35.jpg) | sakurauchi riko (score = 0.99713)<br>takimoto hifumi (score = 0.00184)<br>nishikino maki (score = 0.00103) | OK |
 | ![](resized_for_test/sakurauchi_riko/36.jpg) | sakurauchi riko (score = 0.79957)<br>nishikino maki (score = 0.19310)<br>takimoto hifumi (score = 0.00733) | OK |

-From this experiment, the current bottleneck is located at Step 1, which have the overall accuracy of 83% in face detection.
+From this experiment, it seems that the current bottleneck is located at Step 1 (face detection), which have the overall accuracy of 83% in face detection.

 ## animeface-2009